 Providing you with the knowledge and training needed to help you care for a loved one suffering from Alzheimer's and dementia.

 If you have a loved one suffering from Alzheimer's and dementia, Comfort Keepers of Cumberland, MD can provide you with skilled professional dementia caregivers who can be there when needed to assist in their care.

-If you would like more information about our skilled caregivers, contact Comfort Keepers of Cumberland, MD and let us schedule a free in-home consultation with one of our senior advisors to discuss your loved one's condition and create a working care plan.
+If you would like more information about our skilled caregivers, contact Comfort Keepers of Cumberland, MD and let us schedule a free care consultation with one of our senior advisors to discuss your loved one's condition and create a working care plan.